 - Lightly flour a surface to roll out the dough.

 - Gently roll the dough out to 1 inch thick.
-Cut 2 inch circles with a floured cookie cutter.
+Cut 2 inch circles with a floured cookie or biscuit cutter.

 - Place on a parchment lined baking pan.